bimdata/documentation/src/api/guides/authentication.md

  --data '{"name": "My First Cloud"}'
 ```
 - ✅ Pros : Can be directly used without additionnal HTTP request
-- ❌ Cons : Does't have an expire date.
+- ❌ Cons : Doesn't have an expire date.
 If you leak it, the only way to secure your data is to revoke the ApiKey on the [application management page](https://connect.bimdata.io/developers/client/).

 ## I want to run BIMData Viewer on my website